lsegal/yard/docs/Templates.md

 search field menus (i.e. class list, method list, and file list).

 The `jquery.js` is copy of the jquery javascript library.

-The `jquery-migrate.js` is copy of the jquery migrate helper javascript library.

 ### Adding a Custom Stylesheet or Javascript